Smoking and Pregnancy Quiz

 - Opening in the roof of the mouth (cleft palate)

-7. Smoking doesn’t raise a woman’s risk of having an ectopic pregnancy.
+7. Smoking doesn’t raise the risk of having an ectopic pregnancy.

 You didn’t answer this question.